tarwn/lessthandot-hugo/blogs/content/posts/2011-05-05-sql-server-dba-tip-baseline.md

 **Notable**

 A few months before writing this article I attended, presented and help organize [SQL Saturday in Chicago][5].
-During that event I sat in on Erin Stellato's ([Twitter][6] | [Blog][7]) session, “[Baseline First, Troubleshooting Second][8]”.
+During that event I sat in on Erin Stellato's ([Twitter][6] | [Blog][7]) session, "[Baseline First, Troubleshooting Second][8]".
 This presentation was excellent and went over this very topic.
 Being a strong believer that you can become far more stable and efficient as a DBA by taking the necessary steps, like baselines, first in an environment, I thoroughly enjoyed the session.

 If you have the opportunity to have Erin come near your area and she is presenting this session, or any other, I strongly encourage attending.
-You will see the tools that this “Tip” did not go in-depth over.
+You will see the tools that this "Tip" did not go in-depth over.
 Tools such as, PerfMon, PAL, Profiler, RMLUtils and on were mentioned, used and demonstrated.

 Thanks to Erin and all the other presenters for sharing their knowledge on this and many other topics we otherwise would learn the hard way.